Inference After Ranking with Applications to Economic Mobility: Existing Approaches to Inference

-This modified, projection confidence set can be easily computed and has very simple statistical properties.
-However, it is generally quite conservative, particularly in cases where there may exist clear winners for all $j$.
-Thus, while the projection confidence set may be appropriate in settings where tight confidence intervals are not entirely necessary, or in cases where $k$ is large.\footnote{a case which either limits mass computation of more sophisticated confidence sets, or under which $\left\{\hat{\theta}_j\right\}_{j=1}^k$ differs by $\Theta$ by no more than a few indices.}
+$CS^P({1-\alpha}) := (CS_{\hat\jmath}^P({1-\alpha}))_{\hat\jmath\in\hat{J}_R}$ is a valid confidence set, satisfying \eqref{eq:validity_requirement}.
+This modified, projection confidence set can be easily constructed and has very simple statistical properties.
+However, it is generally quite conservative, particularly in cases where there may exist clear selections.\footnote{For further discussion, see e.g. [\cite{andrewsetal2023}, \cite{ZrnicFithian2024}].}